HazyResearch/zoology/README.md

 ## Getting started

-**Installation.** First, ensure you have torch installed, or install it following the instructions [here](https://pytorch.org/get-started/locally/).
+**Installation.** First, ensure you have torch and transformers installed.
+You can install torch using the following the instructions [here](https://pytorch.org/get-started/locally/).
 Then, install Zoology with:

 ```bash
 git clone https://github.com/HazyResearch/zoology.git